Summer Math Program 2013 - for incoming First Year Students

 - You do reading and exercises four days a week.

-- Each Friday, you take a quiz and e-mail your answers.
-You receive feedback from an Instructor on how you did on the quiz.
+- Each Friday, you take a quiz and can check your answers.

 - Here is a quiz you can take to help identify possible problem areas.